wonkwonlee/leetcode-python/Linked-List/Linked-List.md

 > Deleting a node in a linked list takes *O(N)* time complexity, as we have to traverse from head node to find out prev.

-### Two Pointer Technique
+## Two Pointer Technique
-1. Two pointers starts at different position: one starts at the beginning while another starts at the end
+1. **Two pointers starts at different position**: one starts at the beginning while another starts at the end
     + Since we can only traverse in one direction, the first scenario might not work for a singly linked list.
-2. Two pointers are moved at different speed: one is faster while another one might be slower.
+2. **Two pointers are moved at different speed**: one is faster while another one might be slower.
-    + The second scenario, which is also called *slow-pointer and fast-pointer technique*, is useful for a singly linked list.
+    + The second scenario, which is also called **slow-pointer and fast-pointer technique**, is useful for a singly linked list.

+* Two-pointer technique in the linked list is similar to that in an array, but is trickier and error-prone.
+    1. **Always examine if the node is null before you call the next field.**
+        + Getting the next node of a null node will cause the null-pointer error.
+        + For example, before you run fast = fast.next.next, you need to examine both fast and fast.next is not null.
+    2. **Carefully define the end conditions of your loop.**
+        + Run several examples to make sure your end conditions will not result in an endless loop.
+        + Also take first tip into consideration when you define your end conditions.

+### Complexity Analysis
+* If you only use pointers without any other extra space, the space complexity will be *O(1)*.
+* To calculate the time complexity, we need to analyze *how many times we will run our loop*.
+    0. Assume that we move the faster pointer 2 steps each time and move the slower pointer 1 step each time.
+    1. If there is no cycle, the fast pointer takes N/2 times to reach the end of the linked list, where N is the length of the linked list.
+    2. If there is a cycle, the fast pointer needs M times to catch up the slower pointer, where M is the length of the cycle in the list.
+* Then M <= N, and we will run the loop *up to N times*.
+* Thus, the time complexity is *O(N)*.

-### Reverse Linked List
+## Reverse Linked List
-> One soloution to reverse a singly linked list is to *iterate the nodes in original order and move them to the head of the list one by one*.
+> One solution to reverse a singly linked list is to *iterate the nodes in original order and move them to the head of the list one by one*.

 1. From the original head node, move the next node of the head node to the head of the list.